nateemma/strategies/README.md

 Please read through the instructions at https://www.freqtrade.io before attempting to use this software.

 Note: I have tried many different strategies, most of which perform quite badly or inconsistently.
-The abandoned strategies are in the _archived/_ folder<br> for reference (I sometimes cut & paste pieces of them into new strategies).
+The abandoned strategies are in the _archived/_ folder for reference (I sometimes cut & paste pieces of them into new strategies).

 I currently focus on strategies that revolve around one of several approaches: